Can a Felon Get a Passport? What the Law Says in 2023 (Yes & No)

 Some crimes can prevent an individual from obtaining a United States passport after incarceration, but the good news is that the majority of crimes will not cause an individual to forfeit their rights to travel outside of the country.

-The trick is knowing what will debar a person from international travel or cause a red flag on an international background check.
+The trick is knowing what will debar a person from international travel or cause a red flag on an international criminal record check.

 Other considerations include the destination country, how long it’s been since the crime was committed, and the reason for the travel.